nmdra/Finance-Tracker-API/README.md

 ```bash
 docker-compose up
 ```
-This will start the API Services, MongoDB, Redis, and the MongoDB Dashboard.
+This will start the API Service, MongoDB, Redis, and the MongoDB Dashboard.

 - **app**: Node.js application container
 - **db**: MongoDB database container